 To investigate the bicoastal rise of polished-casual, we tapped two fashionable friends of Who What Wear who each epitomize their respective city’s signature style.
 Representing New York: StyleScrapbook’s Andy Torres.
 From L.A.: Lust for Life’s Olivia Lopez.
 When asked to choose their essential pieces from 7 for All Mankind, there was an immediate consensus on this season’s must-have denim, so we decided to find out where else their style intersects.

 How do our fashion insiders pull off polished-casual looks—and which jeans are they coveting this season?
 We asked Lopez and Torres five questions about style in their adopted home cities.

-Andy Torres, StyleScrapbook
+NEW YORK Andy Torres, StyleScrapbook

 WHO WHAT WEAR: Who is the first New Yorker you remember looking at and thinking, I love how they dress?

 ANDY TORRES: Carrie Bradshaw.
 It’s a cliché, but it’s true.
 I grew up watching Sex and the City, and I was amazed by her wardrobe and style—it was always so daring and quirky.